cuongnguyenngoc/code-test/problem6/README.md

       ```
     - Description:
       - Extracts `userId` from the `jwt_token`.
-      - Validates `actionId` to determine how much score to increment (configured in DB or in json/csv file).
+      - Validates `actionId` and check completion to determine how much score to increment (check action score configuration in DB or in json/csv file).
-      - Updates the user’s score in the database.
+      - Updates the user's score in the database.
       - Updates cached top 10 scores.
       - Broadcasts updated top 10 scores to all connected clients via WebSocket.